This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 - Add ¼ cup of pitted kalamata olives.

-- You can use parsley instead of cilantro, although I feel that cilantro really elevates this salad in terms of its flavor.
+- You can use parsley instead of cilantro, although cilantro greatly elevates this salad in terms of its flavor.

 - You can use dried thyme instead of dried oregano.